nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.md

 I can personally attest to how helpful "SciTwitter" was.

+As graduate students we're told that networking is everything, and social media is an increasingly important tool in those endeavors.
+As a graduate student (and subsequent researcher) who entered Public Health *en pleine pandemie*, hearing from experts around the world at all times kept me far better informed than the largely superficial and sometimes dangerously inaccurate coverage in mainstream media.
+I watched as Bioinformaticians and Molecular Epidemiologists alerted each other to sequence data outages in real-time.
+I got to learn about the science of airborne hazard mitigation, from filtration and ventilation to respirator fitting from environmental engineers and industrial hygienists  whom I never would have met otherwise.
+COVID-19 aside, I've lost track of how many times I had a programming issue, fired off a quick Tweet with the right hashtag, and gotten better help than StackOverflow has ever offered in a matter of minutes.
+I

 An algorithmic rage machine, however helpful, is still a rage machine...

 ## Whither Science Mastodon?